 Additional Computer Science Resources in Colorado

 - Connecting Colorado: Connecting Colorado is a useful resource for college students, recent graduates from online computer science programs in Colorado, and experienced computer science professionals looking for work.
-Part of the Colorado Department of Labor & Employment, Connecting Colorado helps match job seekers and hiring businesses.
+Part of the Colorado Department of Labor and Employment, Connecting Colorado helps match job seekers with businesses.
 Computer science professionals can conduct job searches, post their resumes, and apply for jobs through a searchable database.

-- GovernmentJobs.com: GovernmentJobs.com is an online recruiting space where computer science professionals can look for jobs working for the state of Colorado.
+- GovernmentJobs.com: GovernmentJobs.com is an online recruiting space where computer science professionals can find jobs in Colorado.
 Job seekers create an account, search through a database, and apply for specific jobs.
 The site also provides answers to frequently asked questions, job descriptions, and a help and support center.